By Euro Weekly News Media • 29 August 2011 • 11:01

 The city hall is waiting for authorization from the Junta de Andalucia although they don’t expect any setbacks.

-The Roman Theatre of Malaga dates to the 100 BC when the city was part of the Roman
+The Roman Theatre of Malaga dates to the 100 BC when the city was part of the Roman province of Hispania Ulterior.
+It was build during the period of Emperor Augustus and remained in use until the 3rd century.

-The theatre remained hidden under the gardens of the Archives and
+The theatre remained hidden under the gardens of the Archives and Libraries Palace gardens, until work was carried out in 1951.

 By Jennifer Leighfield